Mexican wolf: Diet

 Mexican wolves, like other wolves worldwide, are opportunistic predators and primarily prey on large ungulates.
 In the United States population, Rocky Mountain elk (Cervus canadensis nelsoni) make up about 76–80% of their prey.
 The most common demographic of elk that are predated on are calves, which make up two thirds of all native ungulates that the wolves prey on.
 Elk appear to attempt to balance their nutritional demands with predation risk from Mexican wolves seasonally and incorporate both proactive and reactive responses to mitigate predation risk from Mexican wolves (and mountain lions).
 They also spend a greater proportion of time foraging and vigilant, and a lower proportion of time resting, in areas with greater wolf predation risk.
 Other native prey include mule deer (Odocoileus hemionus), Coues white-tailed deer (Odocoileus virginianus couesi), collared peccary (Dicotyles tajacu), wild turkey (Meleagris gallopavo), and small mammals such as rabbits and squirrels.
 Up to 16% of their diet may include domestic cattle (Bos taurus) in certain parts of their range, especially in locations where the cattle graze and calve year-round as opposed to seasonally.
 Investigations have suggested that reports of wolf depredation on livestock were sometimes exaggerated or fabricated.
 As a result, the Recovery Program has adopted more stringent standards of proof to determine which animals were killed by wolves.
+There are 2 documented cases of Mexican wolves preying on feral horses in the United States.

 The diet of wolves in Mexico differs from that of the United States population due to the absence of elk and most other wild ungulates in the wolves' Mexican range.
 In Mexico, white-tailed deer make up approximately 36% of their diet, while domestic cattle comprise about 25% and diversionary food caches from wildlife managers provide an additional 22%.
 The rest of their diet predominantly consists of smaller prey including wild turkeys, rabbits (Sylvilagus spp.), skunks (Mephitis spp.), squirrels (Otospermophilus variegatus), and other small mammals and birds, with very occasional collared peccaries and domestic horses (Equus caballus).